airtype/restfulapi/README.md

-This plugin is depreciated in favor of [Http Messages] (https://github.com/airtype/httpmessages).
+*__This plugin is depreciated in favor of [Http Messages] (https://github.com/airtype/httpmessages).
 No further commits will be made.
-If you have questions, feel free to contact @wesrice in the Craft Slack.
+If you have questions, feel free to contact @wesrice in the Craft Slack.__*
-===

 # Restful Api